ndag/persistence-curv-sets/README.md

+# Curvature sets over persistence diagrams
+Implementation of some of the ideas in our paper https://arxiv.org/pdf/2103.04470.pdf

 The software was developed by Mario Gomez and Facundo Memoli.
 We also use functions written by Misha Belkin (L2_distance.m), Vin de Silva (px_fps.m), and Uli Bauer (Ripser: https://github.com/Ripser/ripser).
 We have also benefited from Chris Tralie's Matlab wrapper for Ripser.
 ![Alt text](stack-D-to1.png?raw=true "Stacking of persistence diagrams")